DoctorLogicProduct/DoctorLogicProduct.github.io/_posts/2022-05-24-Write It For Me.md

 * Save time by not having to struggle to create unique content each time.
 Gallery creation and publishing will be much faster!
 * Receive SEO benefits from the rich, detailed Write It For Me content that is created
 * Use this feature when creating brand new galleries or when editing/updating an existing gallery that you've previously created

+For this initial release, the Write It For Me feature will be available for a subset of our customers, based on specialties and procedures.
+For additional information on the Write It For Me feature, please [visit our help site](https://help.doctorlogic.com/docs/apps/gallery/new-feature-write-it-for-me "Write It For Me").

 If you have any questions or feedback about the new Write It For Me feature for Galleries, please [email us today](mailto:success@doctorlogic.com).